 Admission is offered to qualified applicants whose previous academic or other experience and test scores, when applicable, indicate a high probability of success in the Program.
-Experience in the tax area is also considered in the admission decision.

 Applicants must have excellent English language writing and speaking ability.
 In addition to the required documents, applicants whose native language is other than English are required to take the Test of English as a Foreign Language (TOEFL exam) and obtain a score exceeding 100 points on the internet-based TOEFL exam (with minimum scores of 25 in each of the four sections) or 600 on the paper-based TOEFL exam (with minimum scores of 60 in each of the three sections).

-Graduate Tax Program
+Associate Director, Graduate Tax Program